 Origin and History

-Under the command of the duke of Cumberland, the regiment was very badly mauled at the battle of Fontenoy in 1745 when it attacked a very strongly fortified position.
+In the summer of 1741, during the War of the Austrian Succession (1740-48), the regiment was encamped on Lexden Heath, near Colchester.
+In May 1742, it embarked for Flanders.
+At the Battle of Dettingen on June 27, 1743 the regiment participated with honour defeating three French regiments including the famous regiment of Navarre.
+In commemoration, the regiment was allow to include the badge of the White Horse of Hanover to their colours.
+In 1745, under the command of the Duke of Cumberland, the regiment was very badly mauled at the Battle of Fontenoy when it attacked a very strongly fortified position.
 Although twice successful in breaking the French line, the position was untenable and with losses of 323 men, the regiment was forced back.
-Later in 1747 at Lauffeldt, the duke of Cumberland again was defeated.
+In October 1745, the regiment was recalled to England because of a rebellion in Scotland.
+In 1747, it was sent back to Flanders, taking part in the Battle of Lauffeld where the Duke of Cumberland was again defeated.
 This time, the regiment was run down by its own cavalry and subsequently attacked by French infantry resulting in 240 men being lost, most of whom were prisoners.
+In 1748, the regiment returned to England.

 September 20 1756, saw the addition of a second battalion but two years later, in 1758, this battalion was made a distinct regiment as the 68th Regiment of Foot.